 Domaine des Terres Dorées (Jean-Paul Brun) 2018 Beaujolais L'Ancien Vieilles Vignes

-This fleshy Beaujolais comes from Jean-Paul Brun’s oldest vines (40 to 60 years in age) and are rooted in unique dorée (golden) limestone soils.
-The wine is medium-bodied, juicy and loaded with flavors of ripe red cherries, raspberry compote and potting soil.
+This fleshy Beaujolais comes from Jean-Paul Brun’s oldest vines (40 to 60 years in age), which are rooted in unique dorée (golden) limestone soils.
+The wine is medium-bodied, juicy, and loaded with flavors of ripe red cherries, raspberry compote, and potting soil.
 For a more muscular expression of Beaujolais, this is your bottle.

 Marcel Lapierre 2019 Morgon (Morgon)

 The Lapierre family has long been a pioneer of Beaujolais’ natural wine movement.
-Today, Marcel’s vision is carried on by his children, Camille and Matthieu, who continue to vinify wines with a low-intervention mentality.
-This powerhouse Morgon is loaded with flavors of dark berries, violets, wet earth and blood orange rind.
+Today, Marcel’s vision is carried on by his children, Camille and Mathieu, who continue to vinify wines with a low-intervention mentality.
+This powerhouse Morgon is loaded with flavors of dark berries, violets, wet earth, and blood orange rind.
 Bright acid and solid structure lead to a lasting mouth-coating finish.
-Drink now, lay it down in the cellar or buy a case and do both.
+Drink now, lay it down in the cellar, or buy a case and do both.